imrafaelmerino/imrafaelmerino/README.md

 ### Hi there 👋, my name is Rafael Merino
 #### I identify as both a programmer 👩‍💻 and a problem solver.
 The moments of struggle in solving a problem make me feel like the most miserable person in the world.
-Conversely, the joy of successfully overcoming a challenge doesn't make me the happiest person 🤷; instead, I simply move on to the next problem.
+Conversely, the joy of successfully overcoming a challenge doesn't make me the happiest person 🤷; instead, I simply move on to the next problem!

 <img src="./banner_3.png" alt="logo"/>